Mercedes GLA 250 e SUV review

 The 1.3-litre turbocharged four-cylinder petrol engine and electric motor produce a combined total of 215bhp, while the 101bhp electric motor has enough power to make the GLA 250 e easily capable of keeping up with traffic in EV mode.
 In fact, it can reach 86mph on electricity alone but higher speeds will drain the battery pack more quickly.
 The 250 e is front-wheel drive and fitted with an eight-speed dual-clutch automatic gearbox.

-Press the starter button and the GLA drives away silently, with the petrol engine only chiming in when necessary.
+Press the starter button and the GLA drives away silently, with the car doing a good job of prioritising electric power and the petrol engine only chiming in when necessary.
 When it does, the 250 e feels fairly brisk, as evidenced by its official 0-62mph acceleration time of 7.1 seconds and 137mph top speed.
-However, it's clear Mercedes’ focus was comfort, because while the switch between electric and hybrid power is seamless, the GLA 250 e doesn't feel particularly agile in corners.
-It was tricky to brake smoothly in our pre-production test car, so hopefully this will be improved for customer vehicles.
+However, it's clear Mercedes’ focus was comfort, because while the switch between electric and hybrid power is seamless, the GLA 250 e has leans more in corners.
+However, it still feels secure and handles reasonably well, despite only coming with front-wheel drive.
+The BMW X1 xDrive25e is more fun but the Mercedes is reassuring and feels safe, despite its light steering.

 Interior & comfort